 - Plus VAT

-This summit is organised by The Construction Industry Federation, The Sunday Business Post and our events partner iQuest.
-If you have any questions, requests, or require assistance with your booking, please feel free to contact me:
+This summit is organised by The Construction Industry Federation, The Business Post and our events partner iQuest.
+If you have any questions, requests, or require assistance with your booking, please feel free to contact us: